-If you're not sure whether you should be using relays or a PLC for your control panel, AIC can help.
-A PLC, though it appears to be complex and confusing, can take the place of multiple relays and timers with many additional benefits.
+If you're not sure whether you should be using relays or a PLC for your control panel, Applied Industrial Controls, Inc. can help.
+A PLC, though it appears to be complex and confusing, can take the place of multiple electrical relays and timers with many additional benefits.
 We can support programming requirements and educate you and your team on PLC operation and maintenance.
 Get in touch with us today to find out how we can help.

 Should I Use Relays vs.